 - A CV in German or English including your birthday, place of birth, nationality and previous studies

 - Applicants who do not have a German university entrance qualification nor a bachelor's or master's degree (or an equivalent degree) from a German university must submit proof of German or English language abilities according to §3 Clause 3 ZO and §3 Clause ZO (please see "Regulation on Particular Qualifications for Entry")

 - An Exposé according to §4 Clause 2 d ZO including confirmation from the first supervisor that they support your Exposé.
 One has up to the first six months after enrolment in the PhD programme to produce this document, if the final grade of the master's degree or an equivalent degree is at least 2.5 (good).

 - Upon admission to the Faculty of Business and Economics, you must register at the registrar's office of the University of Göttingen.
 The registration process also requires paying a semester fee of around 400 Euro every semester (six months).

 - As a member of the Faculty of Business and Economics, you will also be a member of the Göttingen Graduate School of Social Sciences (GGG).
 The GGG provides access to a host of activities and support mechanisms.
 For example, the GGG offers a helpdesk for international doctoral students and various interdisciplinary courses like the annual methodological week: www.ggg.uni-goettingen.de

 - To fund themselves, doctoral candidates can for example work as research assistants/ PhD students at one of the faculty's chairs or in a third-party-funded research group or research project.
 Consequently, one would have to apply for according job offers.

 - Writing a thesis while working and funding yourself independently is also possible.
-There are no university-based scholarships, but there are many grants that one could apply for, such as at the German Academic Exchange Service.
+Unfortunately, there are no university-based scholarships.